Extensionofyou/Extensionofyou/README.md

 > I like to talk, rp and be silly! don't be afraid to whisper if you want to.
 If I don't react, I'm probably off screen, or just haven't noticed your whisper.
 Sometimes I can't type for whatever reason and might just gesture at you... ðŸ‘‹))

 > I'll reply to you in character by default most likely, depending on the skin I'm using at the time, but you can lmk you don't roll w that and we can also just talk normally ^_^ I try my best to be in character but might sometimes just be silly for the sake of it.
 Ponytown roleplay doesn't allow for more anyway lmao hahaha.
+I will block you if I see you using the T slur, unless using it directed at yourself or smth.
+You're not edgy and funny, you're a moron.

 > On the topic of roleplay -- I'm just a dude.
 Literally just a guy.
 No kin stuff or anything else.
 Literally just roleplaying normally.
 Playing with my touys.
 Characters I make in ponytown don't represent me or my ideas in case it wasn't obvious lol.
 I like complex characters, for complex reasons.